The Evaluation Gap Is the AI Gap

 GPT-4 launched in March.
 Claude 2 dropped earlier this month.
 Every engineering team in the industry is integrating LLMs into their products right now, and the vast majority are shipping based on vibes.
 Not because engineers are careless, but because the tooling for evaluation is primitive and nobody wants to slow down the momentum.
 The result is products that look impressive in demos and degrade silently in production.

-The teams that figure out evaluation first will ship better products six months from now.
-Not because they have better models -- the models are largely commoditized at this point -- but because they know when their model is wrong.
+The teams that figure out evaluation first will ship better products six months from now, because they know when their model is wrong.

 The Engagement Trap

 I learned this the hard way.
-The early approach on the teams I've been on was to rely on traditional A/B testing frameworks and engagement analytics for AI features.
+My early approach was to rely on traditional A/B testing frameworks and engagement analytics for AI features.
 I'd ship an LLM-powered feature, watch the engagement numbers go up, and declare success.
 Quality tracking was basically non-existent.
-A primitive pipeline and a lot of optimism.
 The feature looked fine in the metrics until a user escalation revealed the model had been confidently wrong in ways no engagement signal would have caught.

 Three Approaches That Don't Scale